Pension Bible

 Tax relief in a SIPP works identically to any other pension.
 There is no special SIPP tax treatment — the wrapper is the same, only the investment options differ.

-How it works in practice: You contribute from post-tax income.
-Your SIPP provider claims basic-rate relief (20%) from HMRC and adds it to your pot.
+How relief at source works in practice: You contribute from post-tax income.
+The SIPP provider claims basic-rate relief (20%) from HMRC and adds it to your pot.
 If you contribute £800, HMRC adds £200, and £1,000 goes into your pension.
-This happens automatically but takes 6-10 weeks.
+This happens automatically but can take several weeks.

 If you're a higher-rate taxpayer (40%), you've paid 40% tax on the income but only received 20% back through the provider.
 You claim the additional 20% through self-assessment.
 On a £1,000 gross contribution, this is an extra £200 back to you (either as a tax refund or a reduction in your tax bill).